yizhuoyang/road_seg_2_cloud/README.md

 The codes will segment the drivable region and generate correspoding 3D pointcloud based on the depth input.

+The networks used in this repo are accelerated by transform the pytorch model into tensorrt model.

 ---

 ## Setup and Usage